-B. Supply Hose, aka "Intake Manifold".
+B. Supply Hose, aka "Intake Manifold" or "Suction Pipe".
 A rubber hose running from the reservoir that supplies the power steering pump with fluid.
 Crimped hose clamps attach it at both ends.
 These clamps are crimped into place and cannot be re-used so we recommend getting the appropriate premium traditional clamps if you're ordering new hoses.
 As with any other rubber hose, this one will leak at some point from either dry rotting or swelling from over-saturation.

 C. Power Steering Pump, aka "Vane Pump".
 The internals of a PS pump are quite simple but the bearings can become dry, requiring the complete replacement of the pump itself.
 The PS pump is usually driven from the same serpentine belt as the alternator and water pump.